One Wild Night (film)

-One Wild Night is a 1938 American comedy film directed by Eugene Forde and written by Charles Belden and Jerome Cady.
+One Wild Night is a 1938 American comedy film directed by Eugene Forde.
+The screenplay was written by Charles Belden and Jerome Cady after a story by Edwin Dial Torgetson.
 The film stars June Lang, Dick Baldwin, Lyle Talbot, J. Edward Bromberg, Sidney Toler and Andrew Tombes.
 The film was released on June 10, 1938, by 20th Century Fox.

 Plot

 Four men withdraw large quantities of money from the same bank and then disappear, now reporter Jewel and crime student Jimmy Nolan investigate the possible extortion ring.